noislabs/nois-dapp-examples/contracts/lotto/Readme.md

 ## Lotto agents:

-- Manager: Sets the community pool address and sets the protocol and creator comissions.
+- Manager - Permissioned: Sets the community pool address and sets the protocol and creator comissions.
 The manger can also withdraw the protocol rewards.
-- Creator: The creator creates lotteries and gets to specify the duration, the token and price of a ticket, number of winners, and the commission cut that goes to the community pool
+- Creator - Permissionless : The creator creates lotteries and gets to specify the duration, the token and price of a ticket, number of winners, and the commission cut that goes to the community pool
-- Player: Plays on one or many lotteries
+- Player - Permissionless: Plays on one or many lotteries

 ## Contract Flow